What is a graduated payment mortgage What is a graduated payment mortgage?

 The pros and cons of graduated payment mortgages

 As with any financing option, there are pros and cons.
-See the following lists and help you decide if you want to continue with your graduated payment loan application.

 Pros